 Her workshops employ a variety of simple art techniques which allow participants to discover their own intuitive creativity in a non-judgmental environment.
 Because she believes that everyone has the innate ability to visualize and influence their own growth and healing, her focus is on strengthening each person’s unique personal capacities, helping each artist to tap into their own inner wisdom.
 Important to her work is encouraging group conversations and sharing, creating close-knit communities of people exploring the common threads of their lives.

 Ms. Mathew-Rogers has a depth of knowledge in the human services arena.
 Her experience includes youth, peer and employment counseling, as well as recruitment and liaison services.
 In addition, she is an accomplished administrator and manager, having successfully acted as editor, production manager, documentation specialist and analyst over the years.

-Married over thirty-five years, she has five grandsons from her daughter and son’s marriages.
+Married over 43 years, she has five grandsons and one granddaughter from her daughter and son’s marriages.
 For her own creative expression, she creates three-dimensional found-object sculptures and writes poetry and short stories.
 Her own artwork reflects her personal challenging journey into awareness and wholeness.

 “ Using creativity allows us to tell our story without words and provides avenues for self-discovery, healing and transformation.”